Home > City Guides > Best U.S. Spring Break Vacation Locations

 A post shared by @instagram

-• Average High & Low Temperature in Spring: 77 degrees; 54 degrees
+• Average High & Low Temperature in Spring: 78°; 56°

-• Average Nightly Hotel Cost: $95 to $145
+• Average Nightly Hotel Cost: $213

-Whether you’re making a stop on a classic car road trip or looking to visit one of the most haunted cities in the United States, Savannah is the ultimate spring getaway!
+Whether you’re making a stop on a classic car road trip, or looking to visit one of the most haunted cities in the United States, Savannah is the ultimate spring getaway!
 The city’s spring weather is mild and pleasant, and the flowers are in full bloom during the season.
 Hang out in a 4.5-acre entertainment district near the Savannah River—filled with high-end shopping, rooftop bars, live music, upscale eats, and more—at the Plant Riverside District.
 Hop over to the Historic Landmark District, home to the Savannah City Market and the 30-acre Forsyth Park.
 Hear all the famous Savannah ghost stories on a Hearse Ghost Tour.
 Participate in the second-largest St. Patrick’s Day celebration in the country by enjoying a show-stopping parade and live Celtic music—and don’t forget to see the dyed-green water in Forysth Park’s fountain.
 Drive just 30 minutes from the city center to Tybee Island, where you can relax on the oceanfront and riverfront beaches or take part in activities like fishing and dancing at Tybee Island Pier & Pavilion.
-Order your filling of Fried Pork Chop, Filet Mignon, or “Southern Sushi” at The Olde Pink House.
+Eat your fill of Fried Pork Chop, Filet Mignon, or “Southern Sushi” at The Olde Pink House.
 Or drink house-made cocktails like the Social Sweet Tea, Ruby Red Bull, or Savannah Sunrise in the Hostess City of the South at the Congress Street Social Club.

 A post shared by @instagram

-• Average High & Low Temperature in Spring: 59 degrees; 43 degrees
+• Average High & Low Temperature in Spring: 81°; 68°

-• Average Nightly Hotel Cost: $107 to $146
+• Average Nightly Hotel Cost: $516

 Washington, DC